 Shopping for lean healthy meats at Costco can provide huge savings to a family of four as well.
 Purchasing healthy Costco foods such as lean chicken breasts, ground beef, beans, and brown rice in bulk can provide healthy nutrition and savings.

 Purchasing many pounds of meat at once can net you huge savings.
 Although they come in large packages, you can divide the meat into smaller Ziploc bags, and simply freeze them until a later date.
 Even when shopping at grocery stores, one of the tricks I do is purchase items when they are on sale.
 One week, chicken might be on sale for $1.99/lb while the next week it is $2.99/lb.
 Organizing purchases so you take advantage of them during sales is the best way to optimize your monthly grocery budget.

 Costco has a good reputation among shoppers.
 This is partly because of the quality of their products, but it is also due to their excellent customer service and robust returns policy.
-So, if you’re shopping for organic food at Costco, there isn’t a lot of downsides – the chances are good they’ll accept the product back if you want to return it.
+So, if you’re shopping for organic food at Costco, there aren’t many downsides.
+Even if you come across a bad apple, chances are good they’ll accept returns.

 Buying healthy food doesn’t have to be expensive, and buying healthy Costco foods doesn’t have to cost a lot either.
-When shopping for groceries, the keys are to buy in bulk when available and to also buy during sale prices for an item.
-Finally, by planning your purchases ahead of time by making a list, you can avoid unneeded items.
+When shopping for groceries, the keys are to buy in bulk when available and stock up during sales.
+Finally, by planning your purchases ahead of time with a list, you can avoid unneeded items.
 Eating healthy and sticking to your budget doesn’t have to be hard.